And if anyone does not obey our word in this epistle, note that person and do not keep company with him, that he may be ashamed“

 “Keep company with” literally means to mix up with (1 Corinthians 5:9).
 Don’t do joint things together.
 Break close fellowship with this person.
 Do not show approval of their sin by your friendly fellowship with them.

 that he may be ashamed

 The third thing that the church should do about a person with a recalcitrant attitude toward work is to make these people feel ashamed about themselves.
-Literally, “may be ashamed,” means to turn in, that is, to turn one upon himself and so produce a feeling of shame.
+Literally, “may be ashamed” means to turn in, that is, to turn one upon himself and produce a feeling of shame.
 This is an objective shame that changes conduct (1 Corinthians 4:14; Titus 2:8).
 Idlers thus feel shunned by godly people.

 Breaking fellowship is sometimes necessary for the sake of the church.